 IaC systems can also play into the software development life cycle by allowing deployment in various stages.
 For example, you can set up a sandbox environment for developers to let them write code in isolation to try out new ideas.
 QA specialists can also take advantage of this system to run tests using a copy of the production environment without interfering with the actual code.
 Finally, you can instantly deploy the app in one go by pushing both infrastructure and code to production.
 As a result, departments can work in parallel without causing any interference or conflicts of interest.

 Another one on the list of advantages is the adoption of DevOps practices and the CI/CD pipeline.
-Infrastructure as a Code aligns development and operations by offering a unified infrastructure configuration system.
+Infrastructure as Code aligns development and operations by offering a unified infrastructure configuration system.
 Additionally, IaC facilitates CI/CD adoption by providing automation and monitoring throughout the entire development lifecycle.
 As a result, you can meet the industry standards and work in a more efficient environment a lot quicker than without IaC implementation.

 Developers do not have to wait for the infrastructure setup to do their tasks or make requests to perform a small change.
 IaC systems encourage more independence and personal accountability which simultaneously simplifies the processes and force developers to make only important changes.
 The ability to create separate environments also adds to self-sufficiency and helps all specialists work on their tasks interdependently.
 All in all, the self-service option benefits the entire organization and enhances productivity and communication.

-There are quite a few IaC tools that are currently available on the market that can help you learn and adopt the concept of Infrastructure as a Code.
+There are quite a few IaC tools that are currently available on the market that can help you learn and adopt the concept of Infrastructure as Code.
 Some programs focus mainly on infrastructure provisioning and management, whereas others pay more attention to configuration management.
 In this section, we will go over a few prominent examples of IaC tools to help you make the right decision for your company.

-Terraform is one of the leading platforms for Infrastructure as a Code and supports systems like AWS, Azure, Alibaba Cloud, Kubernetes and others.
+Terraform is one of the leading platforms for Infrastructure as Code and supports systems like AWS, Azure, Alibaba Cloud, Kubernetes and others.
 The tool offers infrastructure provision and management across platforms and guarantees the desired configuration setup.

 Ansible is an open-source configuration management tool with IaC capabilities that offers wide infrastructure provisioning features but lacks infrastructure management functions.